-- Nameplate specifications - Enter the serial number from the nameplate into Device Viewer (www.endress.com/deviceviewer): all the information about the device and an overview of the Technical Documentation supplied with the device are displayed. - Enter the serial number from the nameplate into the Endress+Hauser Operations App or scan the 2-D matrix code (QR code) on the nameplate with the Endress+Hauser Operations App: all the information about the device and the technical documentation pertaining to the device is displayed.
+- Nameplate specifications - Extended order code with breakdown of the device features on the delivery note - Enter the serial number from the nameplate in the W@M Device Viewer (www.endress.com/deviceviewer): All data relating to the device and an overview of the Technical Documentation supplied with the device are displayed. - Enter the serial number on the nameplate into the Endress+Hauser Operations App or scan the 2-D matrix code (QR code) on the nameplate with the Endress+Hauser Operations App: all the information about the device and the technical documentation pertaining to the device is displayed.